commontime/com.commontime.cordova.insomnia/README.md

 #### Important if using across both Andorid and iOS:

 Due to platform limitations on iOS the plugin's behavior is limited to enabling or disabling background running when the app is dismissed by the user when pressing the home button.
-But compared to Android, when using this plugin on an iOS device it <b>can not</b>:
+But compared to Android, when using this plugin on an iOS device:

-* Restart the app if killed off by the user or OS
+* Background running cannot be restarted if it is killed off by the user or OS
-* Start the app after the device has booted up after being powered down
+* The app or background running cannot be started after the device has turned on or restarted
-* Bring the app to the foreground
+* It is not possible to force the app to the foreground

 ## Android